cloudmesh-community/book/chapters/faas/openlambda.md

 ## Configuration

-TODO(Tyler): document the configuration parameters and how they interact.
+:o: document the configuration parameters and how they interact.
 Also describe how to use the packages.txt file in a handler directory to specify dependencies.

 ## Architecture

-TODO(Ed): concise description of the architecture.

-## License.

-This project is licensed under the Apache License - see the LICENSE.md file for details.

-* TODO: (Tyler): describe how to write and upload handlers

-* TODO: (Tyler): document the configuration parameters and how they interact.
-Also describe how to use the packages.txt file in a handler directory to specify dependencies.

-Architecture

-* TODO: (Ed): concise description of the architecture.
+:o: concise description of the architecture.